 Bio-Path is currently treating patients with its lead cancer drug candidate Liposomal Grb-2 (L-Grb-2 or BP-100-1.01) in a Phase I clinical trial.
 In March of 2010, Bio-Path received written notification from the U. S. Food and Drug Administration (the "FDA") that its application for Investigational New Drug ("IND") status for L-Grb-2 had been granted.
-This enabled the Company to commence its Phase I clinical trial to study L-Grb-2 in human patients, which began in the third quarter of 2010.
+This enabled the Company to commence its Phase I clinical trial to study L-Grb-2 in human patients, which began in the third Quarter 2010.

 The Phase I clinical trial is a dose-escalating study to determine the safety and tolerance of escalating doses of L-Grb-2.
 The study will also determine the optimal biologically active dose for further development.
 The pharmacokinetics of L-Grb-2 in patients will be studied, making it possible to investigate whether the delivery technology performs as expected based on pre-clinical studies in animals.
-The trial will evaluate five doses of L-Grb-2 and it is intended that a sufficient number of patients will be enrolled in the study to achieve 18 to 30 evaluable patients.
+The trial will evaluate five doses of L-Grb-2 given to between 18 to 30 evaluable patients.
 An evaluable patient is a patient who is able to complete the four-week treatment cycle.
-The clinical trial is being conducted at MD Anderson.
+The clinical trial is being conducted at The University of Texas MD Anderson Cancer Center.

 Patients eligible for enrollment into the Phase I clinical trial have refractory or relapsed Acute Myeloid Leukemia (AML), Philadelphia Chromosome Positive Chronic Myelogenous Leukemia (CML) and Acute Lymphoblastic Leukemia (ALL), or Myelodysplastic Syndrome (MDS) and who have failed other approved treatments.
 These are patients with very advanced stages of the disease, and consequently, not all patients enrolled are able to complete the four-week treatment cycle because of progressive disease, which is unrelated to the treatment with Liposomal-Grb-2.
-Enrollment continued in the Phase I clinical trial through the end of the second quarter of 2011, with fourteen patients having been enrolled into the study.
-At the low initial dose levels in the clinical trial, it initially took longer than expected for the Principal Investigator to recruit patients into the trial.
+Enrollment continued in the Phase I clinical trial through the end of the third quarter 2011.

-At the end of July 2011, the sixth evaluable patient completed the full treatment cycle, which completed requirements for the first cohort.
+At the end of July 2011, the sixth evaluable patient completed the full treatment cycle.
+This completed requirements for the first cohort.
 The Company, its medical advisors and the Principal Investigator agreed that the data demonstrated that Liposomal Grb-2 was safe enough to proceed to the next cohort of the trial, which will treat patients in the trial with a dose that is double the dose used in the first cohort.
 As a result of this review, the first cohort was closed and the second cohort was opened for recruiting patients into the clinical trial.
+As of the end of September 2011, enrollment continued in the second cohort of the clinical trial.